 Specifically, pursuant to an underwriting agreement dated June 21, 2019 with Ladenburg Thalmann & Co.
 Inc., as representative of the several underwriters, we issued approximately \$23.7 million in aggregate principal amount of the June 2024 Notes for net proceeds of approximately \$22.5 million after deducting underwriting commissions of approximately \$0.9 million and expenses of approximately \$0.3 million.
 Pursuant to an underwriting agreement dated October 31, 2019 with Ladenburg Thalmann & Co.
 Inc., as representative of the several underwriters, we issued \$34.5 million in aggregate principal amount of the December 2024 Notes for net proceeds of approximately \$33.0 million after deducting underwriting commissions of approximately \$1.2 million and expenses of approximately \$0.3 million.
 Pursuant to an Underwriting Agreement, dated August 28, 2020, with Ladenburg Thalmann & Co.
 Inc., as representative of the several underwriters named therein, we issued approximately \$14.4 million aggregate principal amount of 2025 Notes for net proceeds of approximately \$13.6 million after deducting underwriting commissions of approximately \$0.5 million and expenses of approximately \$0.25 million.
 Pursuant to an Underwriting Agreement, dated October 21, 2020, with Ladenburg Thalmann & Co.
 Inc., as representative of the several underwriters named therein, we issued \$14.0 million aggregate principal amount of 2025 Notes for net proceeds of approximately \$13.3 million after deducting underwriting commissions of approximately \$0.5 million and expenses of approximately \$0.2 million.
 Pursuant to an Underwriting Agreement, dated December 18, 2020, with Ladenburg Thalmann & Co.
 Inc., as representative of the several underwriters named therein, we issued \$28.0 million aggregate principal amount of 2025 Notes for net proceeds of approximately \$26.6 million after deducting underwriting commissions of approximately \$0.9 million and expenses of approximately \$0.2 million.
-Pursuant to an Underwriting Agreement, dated December 14, 2021, with Ladenburg Thalmann & Co.
+Additionally, pursuant to an Underwriting Agreement, dated December 14, 2021, with Ladenburg Thalmann & Co.
 Inc., as representative of the several underwriters named therein, we issued \$51.75 million aggregate principal amount of 2026 Notes for net proceeds of approximately \$49.9 million after deducting underwriting commissions of approximately \$1.7 million and expenses of approximately \$0.2 million.
-Pursuant to an Underwriting Agreement, dated March 9, 2022, with Ladenburg Thalmann & Co.
-Inc., as representative of the several underwriters named therein, we issued \$51.875 million aggregate principal amount of March 2027 Notes (including \$1.875 million issued on April 4, 2022, in connection with a partial exercise by the underwriters of the over-allotment option granted in connection with the offering of such notes) for net proceeds of approximately \$50.0 million after deducting underwriting commissions of approximately \$1.7 million and expenses of approximately \$0.2 million.
 Pursuant to an At Market Issuance Sales Agreement dated April 9, 2021, we engaged Ladenburg Thalmann & Co.
 Inc. and Janney Montgomery Scott LLC as agents in connection with the issuance of up to \$43,636,250 of common shares from time to time in an at-the market offering for which we will pay the agents a fee equal to 2.0% of the gross proceeds from the sale of the common shares.
 We paid the agents aggregate commissions of approximately \$0.9 million under this agreement.
 Pursuant to an Underwriting Agreement, dated June 23, 2021, with Ladenburg Thalmann & Co.
 Inc., as representative of the several underwriters named therein, we issued 1,903,000 shares of Series A Preferred Stock for net proceeds of approximately \$45.5 million after deducting underwriting commissions of approximately \$1.9 million and expenses of approximately \$0.2 million.
 Pursuant to an At Market Issuance Sales Agreement dated December 6, 2021, we engaged Ladenburg Thalmann & Co.
-Inc. and Janney Montgomery Scott LLC as agents in connection with the issuance of up to \$44,925,000 of common shares from time to time in an atthe market offering for which we will pay the agents a fee equal to 2.0% of the gross proceeds from the sale of the common shares.
-As of March 31, 2022, we paid the agents aggregate commissions of approximately \$0.5 million under this agreement.
+Inc. and Janney Montgomery Scott LLC as agents in connection with the issuance of up to \$44,925,000 of common shares from time to time in an at-the market offering for which we will pay the agents a fee equal to 2.0% of the gross proceeds from the sale of the common shares.
+As of the date of this prospectus supplement, we paid the agents aggregate commissions of approximately \$0.5 million under this agreement.